arnavd2001/arnavd2001/README.md

 I am amused by the possibilities that can arise by the application of technology in Biology.
 I am looking forward to solving more industry problems and learning through the process.

+In my free time I like to follow cricket.
+I play it occasionally too.
+I am a big fan of music, listening and singing both.
+I love to play the Piano and the Harmonium too.
+I am certified in Hindustani Classical Music for playing the Harmonium.

 To know more about me, please contact me or check my resume, CV, or Portfolio Website.